MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 Linked data is a method for publishing structured information on the web so that it can be interlinked and become more useful through semantic queries.
 Unlike traditional web pages designed for human readers, linked data creates machine-readable connections between resources, enabling automated discovery and analysis across institutional boundaries.

-The DDR archive implements linked data by:
+The DDR Archive implements linked data by:

 1. **Assigning persistent identifiers**: every record receives a unique 12-digit PID (persistent identifier) that forms part of its canonical URI
 2. **Using HTTP URIs**: these identifiers are web-addressable, so anyone can dereference them to retrieve information